Data protection declaration

 d) Right to cancellation (right to be forgotten)

-Any person concerned by the processing of personal data shall have the right granted by the European legislator to require the controller to immediately delete the personal data concerning him, provided that one of the following reasons is satisfied and the processing is not required:
+Any person concerned by the processing of personal data shall have the right granted by the European regulator to require the controller to immediately delete the personal data concerning him, provided that one of the following reasons is satisfied and the processing is not required:

 - The personal data has been collected for such purposes or otherwise processed for which they are no longer necessary.